Back to the beginning…

 Conclusions

 Looking back, I don’t have many polished visuals from these first few internships (thanks to my long-lost high school email account and the ever changing nature of technology)–just the memories, lessons, and creative spark that started it all.
-But, what I do have is tangible proof of my growth: evaluations from my A-school internship advisors and excerpts from my own reflections at the time, documenting how these early roles pushed me to be resourceful, ask questions, and think like a creative professional before I even had the language for it.
+However, what I do have is tangible proof of my growth: evaluations from my A-school internship advisors and excerpts from my own reflections at the time, documenting how these early roles pushed me to be resourceful, ask questions, and think like a creative professional before I even had the language for it.
 These early roles shaped the way I approach brand storytelling, content, and collaboration.
 They laid the foundation for what I am doing now, and for everything I am still eager to learn.